The Rise of the Female Mariachi: A Brief History | KCET

 Juarez shares that “there’s always been a huge number of female students, more than boys, participating in mariachi classes, either in the conferences and other educational opportunities.
 But what happens is there’s a large discrepancy between the women learning how to play an instrument and who get to be in a professional group.”
 Among the reasons she believes many female mariachi groups emerged are that men did not consider the women as equals in the craft, or existing mariachi male bands may have viewed adding women meant making additional allowances on the road, such as booking separate rooms.
 “It’s that machismo that sometimes gets in the way of letting a lot of the women that are really, really good musicians be part of those groups.
 Consequently, there’s been a lot more women who have taken on the leadership role.
 The female groups are representing themselves differently and very uniquely within each group.
 None of the female groups are the same; everybody has their own uniqueness.”

 The all-string female ensemble Las Colibrí (“The Hummingbirds”), founded in 2009, is one of them, starting with four female musicians (two violins, bass, guitar) and eventually expanding to up to 12: Adding more violins, a vihuela and guitarra de golpe.
 “From the beginning, we decided not to use a trumpet and revert back to the most traditional mariachi ensemble.
-Trumpets were not introduced in mariachi until the 1940s,” says founder Susie Garcia, a violinist.
+Trumpets were not introduced in mariachi until the 1940s,” says founder Susie García, a violinist.
 “Our vocal abilities and harmonies became more interesting and started to stand out because we weren’t drowned out by the loud horn sound.
 I think now it is what makes us different from any other female band.
 It requires a lot of practice and precision to execute the sound that makes us so special.”
-Garcia has been playing in all-female bands in 1997, starting with Mariachi Adelitas, followed by Mariachi Las Alondras and Mariachi Divas, before forming her own group.
+García has been playing in all-female bands since 1997, starting with Mariachi Adelitas, followed by Mariachi Las Alondras and Mariachi Divas, before forming her own group in 2009.
 While Las Colibrí chooses the early traditional composition of mariachi instruments, they do not perform in the familiar traje de charro, and instead chose “something more feminine and festive,” letting each member express themselves uniquely: “Each musician wears her own color, which I think adds a nice touch of individuality to the mariachi ensemble.”

 Mariachi Divas, founded in 1999 by Cindy Shea, is the most prolific female mariachi band in the country, having just released its 16th album, “Esta Distancia,” recorded during quarantine.
 Disney made them its official mariachi ensemble 17 years ago, with regular performances in recent years at Disney California Adventure Park and the El Capitan Theatre.
 With such demanding performing schedules — for Disneyland Resort Entertainment and the touring groups doing music festivals and special events, such as quinceañeras and weddings — Mariachi Divas does not have a set number of members, as the lineup has to be flexible.
 Shea likens the Divas as an "agency of divas" with members "always on rotation, so nobody ever gets bored."
 Many of them have played (or play) with other female mariachi bands in the area, and earlier members also formed their own groups.